Diseases of the Immune System

 Find out more about Crohn's disease and helminths at the International Journal of parasitology[1].

-Trying to lose weight on starchy meals, together will very low oils, is dangerous.
-Nerves are coated with a fatty myelin sheath.
+Trying to lose weight on starchy meals, together will very low oils is dangerous.
+Happy nerves are coated with a fatty myelin sheath.

 Butyrate

-Much has been written about butyrate, a short-chain fatty acid, produced in the colon by the friendly flora.
+Much has been written about butyrate, a short-chain fatty acid produced in the colon by the friendly flora.
 Supplying plenty of prebiotics to these bugs is problematic in the modern refined "industrial" diet.
-Most of the starches are broken down in the small intestine to glucose, and do not reach those helpful bacteria, viruses and worms that contribute so much to preventing inflammation and the autoimmune diseases.
+Most of the starches are broken down in the small intestine to glucose; little fibre reaches those helpful bacteria, viruses and worms that contribute so much to preventing inflammation and the autoimmune diseases.

-Understanding more about resistant starch is important for us all, preventing obesity, diabetes and autoimmune diseases; like lupus and multiple sclerosis.
+Understanding more about resistant starch is important for us all, helping to prevent obesity, diabetes and autoimmune diseases like lupus; and multiple sclerosis.

 Kefir

-Contributing greatly to generalised inflammation in the body, and diseases of the immune system in general, kefir benefits are a source of friendly bugs that we should all consider; it takes less than five minutes daily of our time.
+Contributing greatly to generalised inflammation in the body and diseases of the immune system in general, kefir benefits are a source of friendly bugs that we should all consider; it takes less than five minutes daily of our time to prepare.

-In fact, having re-established the normal flora, one probably only needs to enjoy kefir now and then; we mostly have it as in this nutritious green smoothie.
+In fact having re-established the normal flora, one probably only needs to take kefir now and then; we mostly have it as in this nutritious green smoothie.

 When we try to separate ourselves from the environment and exposure to these organisms, we leave ourselves predisposed to diseases of the immune system."